zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/install-and-configure-chef-analytics/4/_index.md

 ## 4. Configure Chef Analytics

 From your Chef Analytics server, create the file <code class="file-path">/etc/opscode-analytics/opscode-analytics.rb</code> and add the following to it.
-Replace `ANALYTICS_FQDN` with the hostname of your Chef Analytics system.
+Replace <code class="placeholder">ANALYTICS\_FQDN</code> with the hostname of your Chef Analytics system.

 ```ruby
 # /etc/opscode-analytics/opscode-analytics.rb